diogoveirospro/sem4pi-2024-2025-sem4pi_2024_2025_g44/docs/SPRINT_2/US236/readme.md

-# US 235
+# US 236

 ## 1. Context
 \
 This task is being developed in sprint 2.\
-The CRM Manager or the CRM Collaborator should be able to list all show requests of a client.\
+The CRM Collaborator should be able to edit show requests from a client.\
-The show request should also provide the show request status information.
+The show request's editing can only be done before a proposal is made.

 ### 1.1 List of issues
 \
-Requirements: Done
+Requirements: In Progress

-Analysis: Done
+Analysis: TODO

-Design: In Progress
+Design: TODO

 Implement: TODO